Serratia: Water

-Currently, four species of Serratia have been found in sea water: S. marcescens, S. liquefaciens, S. plymuthica, and S. marinorubra.
+Currently, four species of Serratia have been found in seawater: S. marcescens, S. liquefaciens, S. plymuthica, and S. marinorubra.
 S. marcescens is the most abundant, comprising approximately half of all strains found.
 S. aquatilis is a novel species of Serratia found in drinking water.

 Plants

-The plant types with highest Serratia prevalence are vegetables, mushrooms, mosses, grasses, and decaying plant material.
+The plant types with the highest Serratia prevalence are vegetables, mushrooms, mosses, grasses, and decaying plant material.
 Serratia has been consistently found in figs and coconuts.
 S. marcescens and S. ficaria are often found in Calimyrna figs. Several species related to Serratia have also been identified on Smyrna figs and its fig wasps.
-Only one species of Serratia, S. marinorubra, have been identified on coconuts from various regions of the world, including California, France, and Brazil.
-Both S. marcescens and certain strains of Enterobacter were also identified in rhizospheres of coconut palms.
+Only one species of Serratia, S. marinorubra, has been identified on coconuts from various regions of the world, including California, France, and Brazil.
+Both S. marcescens and certain strains of Enterobacter were also identified in the rhizospheres of coconut palms.

 Insects

-Serratia are found in over 70 species of healthy, dead, and diseased insects.
+Serratia is found in over 70 species of healthy, dead, and diseased insects.
 These include crickets, grasshoppers, bees, aphids, and fruit flies.
 Most of them reside in insects as bacterial flora and some form mutualistic symbiotic relationships with their hosts.
 For example, in aphids, strains of S. symbiotica play a key nutritional role by providing the host with vitamins and amino acids.

+In 2017 it was reported that Serratia can be genetically engineered to prevent malaria in mosquitos.
+Research showed 93% fewer Plasmodium parasites than in untreated counterparts.